CAESAR (spacecraft)

 CAESAR (Comet Astrobiology Exploration Sample Return) is a sample-return mission concept to comet 67P/Churyumov–Gerasimenko.
 The mission was proposed in 2017 to NASA's New Frontiers program mission 4, and on 20 December 2017 it was one of two finalists selected for further concept development.
 On 27 June 2019, the other finalist, the Dragonfly mission, was chosen instead.

 Had it been selected in June 2019, it would have launched between 2024 and 2025, with a capsule delivering a sample back to Earth in 2038.
-The Principal Investigator is Steve Squyres of Cornell University in Ithaca, New York.
+The Principal Investigator is Alexander Hayes of Cornell University in Ithaca, New York.
 CAESAR would be managed by NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 Curation of the returned sample would take place at NASA's Astromaterials Research and Exploration Science Directorate, based at Johnson Space Center in Houston, Texas.

 The CAESAR team chose comet 67P over other cometary targets in part because the data collected by the Rosetta mission, which studied the comet from 2014 to 2016, allows the spacecraft to be designed to the conditions there, increasing the mission's chance of success.
 The Rosetta mission also provides a vast geologic context for this mission's sample-return analysis.